So she only told her dad not the authorities, that’s something at least.

 I don’t think we can assume quite that much of Raidah just yet.
 I don’t believe she’s all that horrible but I don’t see any evidence that she ever really understood that she didn’t need to do what’s been done- if she had, I think a year is enough time for her to get the fuck over herself and stop treating Sarah the way that she has been.
 So until I see otherwise I’m going to assume that she just went and convinced herself that it’s all Sarah’s fault

-What I find amazing is how quickly people seemed to switch from “Sarah is a bitch” to “Raidah is a bitch.”
+What I find amazing is how quickly people seemed to switch from “Sarah is a bongo” to “Raidah is a bongo.”
 This is a complex matter!
 I think Raidah genuinely believes that Dana would have recovered on her own just fine, and so from her perspective, Sarah helped remove her friend from school for no adequate reason.
-We can fault Raidah with being ignorant of the situation, but I hardly think that qualifies her as a bitch.
+We can fault Raidah with being ignorant of the situation, but I hardly think that qualifies her as a bongo.

 I noticed that.
 Once or twice, whatever, but this many times is just getting uncomfortable.